2018 NBA All-Star Game: Format change

 On October 3, 2017, the NBA announced that the All-Star Game format would change from the traditional Eastern Conference versus Western Conference format, and would instead switch to a draft-style format, similar to the format used by the NHL All-Star Game from 2011 through 2015 and the NFL Pro Bowl from 2014 through 2016.
 The team captains were determined by the most votes received in their respective conference.
 Each team will pick a charity to play for, and the winning team will have money donated to their charity.
-The winning team will receive $100,000 for each player and the losing team $25,000 each.
+The winning team will receive for each player and the losing team each.

 All-Star Game

 Coaches

 Dwane Casey (left) and Mike D'Antoni (right) were selected as head coach for Team LeBron and Team Stephen, respectively.

-The two teams were coached from their respective conference.
-Mike D'Antoni, coach of the Houston Rockets, was named as the head coach for Team Stephen.
-Dwane Casey, coach of the Toronto Raptors, was named as the head coach for Team LeBron.
+The two teams were coached from their team captain's respective conference.
+Although the Golden State Warriors and Boston Celtics held the best records in the Western and Eastern Conferences, respectively, their head coaches, Steve Kerr and Brad Stevens, were ineligible to coach in the All-Star Game because league rules prohibit a coach from participating in consecutive All-Star Games, as both had coached in the 2017 game.
+Thus, the honor went to the head coach of the team with the second-best record in each conference instead.
+Mike D'Antoni, head coach of the Houston Rockets, was named as the head coach for Team Stephen.
+Dwane Casey, head coach of the Toronto Raptors, was named as the head coach for Team LeBron.